Popular Search Algorithms in Artificial Intelligence (AI)

 Limitations:

-BFS depends a great deal on memory since all the possible routes will be kept in memory.
+- BFS depends greatly on memory since all the possible routes will be kept in memory.

 Depth-First Search (DFS)

-When applying the DFS model, a particular branch is explored to its maximum extent before coming back and exploring the rest.
+When applying the DFS model, a particular branch is explored to its maximum extent before returning and exploring the rest.
 A stack or recursion can be used to implement DFS.

-Example: Suppose that a DFS will parse through a file system, it will have to check through all the subdirectories within the current folder before proceeding to the next.
+Example: Suppose a DFS will parse through a file system; it must check through all the subdirectories within the current folder before proceeding to the next.

 Applications: Different maze puzzles, memory limits permutation problems, and graph connectivity.